 Hernias are common and usually not dangerous, but they won’t get better on their own.
 That’s why patients from in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area turn to Dr. Frank Candela and Dr. David Schreier of Candela and Schreier Medical Corporation for hernia repair.
-Visit one of two of their office locations in West Hills and Thousand Oaks, California.
+Visit one of two of their office locations in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley.
 Don’t delay seeking care for a hernia when there are safe and effective treatment options.
 Schedule your consultation today by calling the office or using the online scheduling tool.

 A hernia happens when one of your organs begins to bulge through an opening in the tissue that normally holds the organ in place.
 They occur most frequently in the abdomen, but they can also happen in your groin, upper thigh, or belly button.